telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### autoBind `Boolean` *(default: true)*

-If set to `false` the widget will not bind to the data source during initialization.
-In this case data binding will occur when the [change](/api/javascript/data/datasource#events-change) event of the data source is fired.
-By default the widget will bind to the data source specified in the configuration.
+If set to `false`, the Grid will not bind to the data source during initialization, i.e. it will not call the [`fetch`](/api/javascript/data/datasource#methods-fetch) method of the [dataSource](#fields-dataSource) instance.
+In such scenarios data binding will occur when the [change](/api/javascript/data/datasource#events-change) event of the dataSource instance is fired.
+By default, `autoBind` is set to `true` and the widget will bind to the data source specified in the configuration.

 > Setting `autoBind` to `false` is useful when multiple widgets are bound to the same data source.
 Disabling automatic binding ensures that the shared data source doesn't make more than one request to the remote service.